New queer cinema: Generic developments

-The 1991 documentary Paris Is Burning introduced audiences to yet another subcultural realm.
+The 1990 documentary Paris Is Burning introduced audiences to yet another subcultural realm.
 Director Jennie Livingston captured the realities of New York's drag balls and houses, and of the people of color who occupied these spaces.
 This was an arguably underground world with which many Americans were unfamiliar.
 Aesthetic excellence and flamboyance were crucial in drag performances and competitions.
 Stylized vogue dancing was also exhibited as central to the drag experience, notably influencing the artistry of pop icon Madonna.
-New Queer Cinema figures like Livingston encouraged viewers to suspend their ignorance, and enjoy the diversity of humanity.
+New queer cinema figures like Livingston encouraged viewers to suspend their ignorance, and enjoy the diversity of humanity.

 Not only did these films frequently reference the AIDS crisis of the 1980s, the film movement itself can be seen as a response to the crisis.
 The tone and energy of these movies reflected the assertive outrage of AIDS activist organizations of the past decade.
-AIDS activist videos, in particular, had a strong influence on the themes and imagery in New Queer Cinema as many of its notable figures were directly involved with AIDS activism.
+AIDS activist videos, in particular, had a strong influence on the themes and imagery in new queer cinema as many of its notable figures were directly involved with AIDS activism.
 These films commented on the failure of the Ronald Reagan administration to respond to the AIDS epidemic and the social stigma experienced by the gay community.
-Given the relative invisibility of references to AIDS in mainstream Hollywood film-making, the work of New Queer Cinema was hailed by the gay community as a welcome correction to a history of under-representation and stereotyping of gay and lesbian people.
+Given the relative invisibility of references to AIDS in mainstream Hollywood film-making, the work of new queer cinema was hailed by the gay community as a welcome correction to a history of under-representation and stereotyping of gay and lesbian people.

 Among the films cited by Rich were Todd Haynes's Poison (1991), Laurie Lynd's RSVP (1991), Isaac Julien's Young Soul Rebels (1991), Derek Jarman's Edward II (1991), Tom Kalin's Swoon (1992), and Gregg Araki's The Living End (1992).
 All the films feature explicitly gay and lesbian protagonists and subjects; explicit and unapologetic depictions of or references to gay sex; and a confrontational and often antagonistic approach towards heterosexual culture.

 These directors were making their films at a time when the gay community was facing new challenges from the AIDS crisis in the 1980s and the conservative political wave brought on by the presidency of Ronald Reagan in the United States and the government of Margaret Thatcher in the United Kingdom.
 Jarman was diagnosed with AIDS in 1986, and died in 1994 at the age of 52.
-Jarman's public promotion of gay rights and equality have established him as an influential activist within the LGBT community.
+Jarman's public promotion of gay rights and equality have established him as an influential activist within the LGBTQ community.
 Queer theory and politics were emerging topics in academic circles, with proponents arguing that gender and sexual categories, such as homosexual and heterosexual, were historical social constructs, subject to change with cultural attitudes.
-Rich noted that many films were beginning to represent sexualities that were unashamedly neither fixed nor conventional, and coined the phrase "New Queer Cinema".
+Rich noted that many films were beginning to represent sexualities that were unashamedly neither fixed nor conventional, and coined the phrase "new queer cinema".